RichMix/RichMix/README.md

-- 👋 Hi, I’m @RichMix aka @Chopp_Sueyy on Twitter & IG
+- 👋 Hi, I’m @RichMix aka @Chopp_Sueyy on Twitter, Telegram Discord & Instagram
-- 👀 I’m interested in building apps, NFTs and custom websites and interactive pages
+- 👀 I’m interested in building apps, NFT tools and custom websites and interactive pages as well as blockchain dev and data analytics.
-- 🌱 I’m currently learning digital illusrtations/graphics as well as learning Python
+- 🌱 I’m currently learning digital illusrtations/graphics as well as learning software programming
 - 💞️ I’m looking to collaborate on anything creative with like-minded individuals
-- 📫 How to reach me - dopecanvas@gmail.com, visualgraffix@yahoo.com
+- 📫 How to reach me - dopecanvas@gmail.com, visualgraffix@yahoo.com, piggybanknft@yahoo.com

 Some things I am working on are:
 1) www.visualgraffix.com